ISLE OF SKYE: TRAVEL GUIDE

 Walking

 If you love walking, the Skye Trail is a challenge for experienced walkers.
 This unofficial long-distance route takes you through 128km of stunning mountain and coastal landscapes.
 There are lots of other shorter routes which are less demanding so you’ll find something to suit you.
+Get your copy of Walking the Skye Trail (Amazon).

 Plan your trip